alberto56/dcycleblog/_posts/2019-03-04-accounting.md

 One thing I love about Ledger-Cli is that it does not attempt to track your data, modify it, or indeed help you in any way.
 Your files _are_ your data.
 There is no database!
 This means that your accounting files _act just like computer code_:

-* You can track them in a version control system;
+* You can track them in a version control system, but you don't have to;
-* You can collaborate on them with a team;
+* You can collaborate on them with a team, but you don't have to;
-* You can use continuous integration to confirm they balance at every commit on every branch.
+* You can use continuous integration to confirm they balance at every commit on every branch, but you don't have to.

 Collaborating between parties (slaying the dreaded PDF file)
 -----